Polyiamonds Attaining Extremal Topological Properties, Part II: Introduction

-\begin{theorem} For all $k>1$ the dual graph of $Spir_k$ is a tree, the outer perimeter of $Spir_k$ coincides with that of a shape of minimum perimeter for $Spir_k+h(Spir_k)$ many tiles, and every hole in $Spir_k$ has an area of 1. \end{theorem}
+The spiral polyiamonds $Spir_k$ constructed in Part I \cite{malen2019polyiamonds} are crystallized, for example.
+A natural question to ask is whether crystallized polyiamonds are unique.
+In almost all cases, the answer is no. However, as was shown for $Spir_k$, their structure is rather concisely determined for all $h$.

-Analogous sequences to $f_{\triangle}$ and $g_{\triangle}$ can be defined for polyominoes instead of polyiamonds.
-A polyiomino is a planar shape formed by gluing together a finitely many congruent squares along their edges.
-With exhaustive computational work in \cite{bworld} in 2015, Tom\'as Oliveira e Silva enumerated all polyominoes with less than $28$ tiles and determined $f_{\square}(n)$ for $n\leq 28$ and $g_{\square}(h)$ for $h\leq 8$.
+\begin{theorem} For every positive integer $h\ge 3$ there exists at least two distinct crystallized polyiamonds with $h$ holes. \end{theorem}

-In 2019, Kahle and Rold\'an were the first to explicitly study these sequences for polyominoes in \cite{kahle2018polyominoes}, establishing the first and second order asymptotics of $f_{\square}(n)$ and obtaining the values of $g_{\square}(h)$ for a sequence with exponential growth.
-In particular, they show that given $C_{1}>\sqrt{5 / 2}$ and $C_{2}<\sqrt{3 / 2}$, there exists an $n_0=n_0(C_1,C_2)$ such that
+\begin{theorem} A polyiamond $A$ is crystallized if and only if the dual graph of $A$ is a tree, the outer perimeter of $A$ coincides with that of a shape of minimum perimeter for $|A|+h(A)$ many tiles, and every hole in $A$ has an area of 1. \end{theorem}